-The downside is that this great flexibility is tied up with a greater complexity and manufacturing costs, which make a pair adjustable dumbbells more expensive than a pair of fixed dumbbells, at least to start with.
+The downside is that this great flexibility is tied up with a greater complexity and manufacturing costs, which make a pair of adjustable dumbbells more expensive than a pair of fixed dumbbells, at least to start with.

 But still, adjustable dumbbells are pound per pound way cheaper than a full rack of multiple pairs of dumbbells for the reasons explained above.

-Also, price and technology of adjustable dumbbells can vary a lot and offer different solutions for different requirements.
+Also, the price and technology of adjustable dumbbells can vary a lot and offer different solutions for different requirements.